pyrocko/pyrocko/doc/tutorials/catalog_search.rst

 Earthquake catalog search
 =========================

-pyrocko provides easy catalog access via the :py:module:`pyrocko.catalog` module.
-This example demonstrates how to query the GlobalCMT catalog for events which occurred in 2011 in northern Chile.
+pyrocko provides easy catalog access via the :py:class:`pyrocko.catalog` module.
+This example demonstrates how to query the GlobalCMT database for events which occurred in 2011 in northern Chile.

 ::